okeshawarz/prospectus/annot-bib.md

 bibliography: prospectus.bib
 ---

 # What Do Landlords Do?
+The Political Economy of Real Estate

-The Distributional Consequences of Real Estate
+# The Distributional Consequences of Zoning

+___
+**@freemark2019:** Freemark investigates the impact of changes in allowed zoning density ("upzoning") on residential real estate sale prices and construction permits.
+The author relies on two exogenous changes in regulations in Chicago, one in 2013 and the other in 2015; these zoning changes were city-wide and eliminate a source of endogeneity in "planned" zoning changes (e.g., upzoning in a particular parcel due to an increase in demand in a particular neighborhood).

+___

+# The Geography of Monopoly: The HQ Game

 \newpage

 # References